-The System provides the opportunity for each of its employees to participate in the Knox County deferred compensation 457 plan.
+The System provides the opportunity for each of its employees to participate in the Knox County deferred compensation 457 plan, a single employer plan of Knox County, Tennessee.
 Under this plan, employees may elect to reduce their salary by at least \$20 per month, in tax-deferred savings to supplement retirement income.
 The deferred compensation is generally not available to employees until termination, retirement, death or unforeseeable emergency.
-The 457 plan allows pre-tax contributions and employer match over and above the mandatory 6% of the defined contribution plan based on years of service and up to a dollar limit set by the Internal Revenue Service.
-Employees choosing to participate with over five years of service receive an equal employer match starting at 2% and staggered up to a maximum additional 6% for those with 15 years or more service.
+The 457 plan allows pre-tax contributions and employer matching contributions over and above the mandatory 6% of the defined contribution plan based on years of service and up to a dollar limit set by the Internal Revenue Service.
+Employees choosing to participate with over five years of service receive an equal employer matching contribution starting at 2% and staggered up to a maximum additional 6% for those with 15 years or more of service.
+As of June 30, 2018, and 2017, there were 7 active plan members.